wombleton/gitlaw-nz/acts/S/State-Owned Enterprises Act 1986.md

     _responsible Minister_, in relation to a State enterprise, means the Minister for the time being responsible for that State enterprise

-    _rules_ means---
+    _rules_ means,---

-    *   (a) in relation to a State enterprise that is a company, the memorandum of association and articles of association or the constitution, as the case may be, of the State enterprise:
+    *   (a) in relation to a State enterprise that is a company, the constitution of the State enterprise:

-    *   (b) in relation to a State enterprise that is not a company, the documents relating to the State enterprise that are comparable to the memorandum of association and articles of association or the constitution, as the case may be, of a company
+    *   (b) in relation to a State enterprise that is not a company, the documents relating to the State enterprise that are comparable to the constitution of a company

     _share_ means---